• Skip to primary navigation

 © istockphoto.com / pixelfusion3d

 The body of work on the determinants of the gender gap is large and multifaceted.
-However, the large majority of existing research analyses this question in a closed-economy setting, ignoring international trade.
-While this may have been a reasonable approach in past decades, we now live in an era of globalisation – the ever-increasing integration of markets around the world.
-Since globalisation is becoming more and more important in the economic lives of people all over the world, it has become crucial to study the impact of globalisation on the gender gap.
+However, the large majority of existing research analyses this question in a closed economy setting, ignoring international trade.
+While this may have been a reasonable approach in past decades, we now live in an era of globalization – the ever-increasing integration of markets around the world.
+Since globalization is becoming more and more important in the economic lives of people all over the world, it has become crucial to study the impact of globalization on the gender gap.

-We will build an index of the extent to which a country has a comparative advantage in female- or male-intensive sectors, and use it to provide a body of descriptive evidence on the impact of the gender bias in a country’s comparative advantage on the country’s fertility.
-Then, we will provide estimates of the effect of comparative advantage and trade on the gender gap outcomes.
-Since the impact of comparative advantage on the gender gap cannot be evaluated in a controlled experiment setting, we will adopt an instrumental variables approach.
+In order to test for the impact of gender-biased comparative advantage on the gender gap, we build an index of the extent to which a country has a comparative advantage in female- or male-intensive sectors and use it to provide a body of descriptive evidence on the impact of the gender bias in a country’s comparative advantage on the country’s fertility.
+Then, we provide estimates of the effect of comparative advantage and trade on the gender gap outcomes.
+Since the impact of comparative advantage on the gender gap cannot be evaluated in a controlled experimental setting, we adopt an instrumental variables approach.

 Project Overview